yashwanthm/cowin-vaccine-booking/README.md

 This utility can login into Cowin, track vaccine availability and automatically book a a vaccination slot if you are logged in.
-The app is made possible by https://apisetu.gov.in/public/api/cowin This also supports the captcha code that Cowin recently added.
+The app is made possible by https://apisetu.gov.in/public/api/cowin This app also supports
+* Dose based availability
+* Captcha code
+* Paid/Free selection
+* Age Group Selection
+that Cowin recently added.

 The webpage is available at https://yashwanthm.github.io/cowin-vaccine-booking/